Croatian art: Bronze Age

-Illyrian Iapydes (or Japodes) tribes had an affinity for decoration with heavy, oversized necklaces made with yellow, blue or white glass paste and they are known for their large ornamented bronze fibulas, spiral bracelets, diadems, and helmets made out of bronze.
+Illyrian Japodes tribes had an affinity for decoration with heavy, oversized necklaces made with yellow, blue or white glass paste and they are known for their large ornamented bronze fibulas, spiral bracelets, diadems, and helmets made out of bronze.
 Small sculptures of jade made from the archaic Ionian plastic are also found in Japodian tribal areas.
 Numerous monumental sculptures are preserved, as well as walls of a citadel called Nezakcij near present-day Pula, one of the numerous Istrian cities from Iron Age.

 Arrival of the Celts

 The 4th century BC saw the first Celts arrive into the Illyrian areas of the Balkans; with them they brought the technique of the pottery wheel, new styles of fibulas and different bronze and iron belts, which the local Illyrian tribes had not previously developed.
 The Celts also mixed with the Illyrian tribal groups in Slavonia, Istria, and Dalmatia.

 Antiquity

 Greek colonies

 Greek sailors and merchants from the Greek City States of the south of the Balkan peninsula reached almost every part of Mediterranean including the Adriatic Sea coast of present-day Croatia.
 Other Greeks came from Syracuse on Sicily in 390 BC to the islands of Vis (Issa), Hvar (Pharos), and Korčula (Corcyra Nigra) founding city-states amongst the Illyrian ethno-tribal groups.
 Trading cities were founded on the Adriatic Coast such as Tragurion (today called Trogir), Salona (today called Solin near present-day Split), Epetion (today called Stobreč).

 These Greek cities were laid out geometrically and had villas, harbours, public buildings, temples and theatres.
 Pharos and Issa were strong Greek City States that showed their independence with their own coinage and maritime fleets.
 Unfortunately, besides painted pots and ceramic tanagra sculptures, there are few remaining daily living materials from this culture.
 Two of those are: the Croatian Apoxyomenos, and the Bronze head of goddess Artemis from the Greek City State of Issa, which dates from the 4th century BC.
 Another example is a stone relief of Kairos (god of joyfulness) from the Greek City-State Tragurion, which dates from the 3rd Century BC, and is associated with the famous Greek sculptor Lysippos.

 But aside from the superficial contact of trade and warfare, life for the Greek colonists was isolated from the surrounding Illyrian peoples.
 The Hellenistic culture of the Greek enclaves existed in parallel with the late iron age culture of the wider Illyro-Celtic population.
 On the mainland the Illyrian ethno-tribal groups were organizing their centers.
 Illyrian art became influenced by Greek Art, and the Illyrian ethno-tribal groups copied the styles and methods of the Greeks.
 This can be seen, for example in the Daors tribe of the Neretva Delta.